bytebodger/allow/README.md

    setAllowNull() requires a Boolean as its only argument.
 By default, the values checked in by the allow methods are not nullable.
 But this behavior can be toggled with setAllowNull().
+   If localStorage is available, the allowNull value will be set there.
+   This allows the setting to be saved once in the lifecycle of the app.
  */
 ```